Reltroner/reltroner-studio/content/factions/reltronland.md

 # 🌐 Reltronland: The Sovereign Digital Nation

 Reltronland is not a fantasy — it is a **functioning post-reality state**, emerging through the convergence of system architecture, philosophical meritocracy, and conscious digital construction.
+A sovereign digital nation forged in the cosmos of imagination, built atop structured system architecture, and manifested across the digital metaverse.

+---

 ## 🏛️ Foundational Format